spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/key-management.md

 ## Platform Key (PK)

-The private PK must be stowed away in a secure location **immediately** after being generated.
+The private PK must be stowed away in a secure location _immediately_ after being generated.
 You do not need the PK private key during EdgeForge operations, installation, upgrades or deployments of your Edge hosts.
 The public PK key is required during the EdgeForge build process so that it can be embedded into the Edge Installer ISO and thereafter installed on Edge hosts.
-For mor information, refer to [EdgeForge with Trusted Boot](../edgeforge/edgeforge.md).
+For more information, refer to [EdgeForge with Trusted Boot](../edgeforge/edgeforge.md).

 :::danger